What Does Real-time Bank Connectivity Mean for Your Organization?

-Nowadays if you work in treasury, probably not a day goes by without you seeing a social post or article from your subscribed newsletters on the topic of real-time Bank API.
+Nowadays if you work in treasury, probably not a day goes by without you seeing a social post or article from your subscribed newsletters on the topic of real-time bank connectivity.
 It stands for the future of bank connectivity, and it will change the way data is exchanged between corporates and banks.

 As a solution engineer, I spend my time assisting clients to evaluate what works the best for them from a solution point of view, with both their current and future business needs in mind.
 In my discussions with clients and prospects, bank connectivity has always been a focus area and recently I notice a growing interest in real-time Bank APIs.

 When it comes to real-time bank connectivity, the first thing I usually tell my clients is that it’s important to delineate between the different data flows such as inbound balance reporting, transaction details, confirmation reporting and outbound payment initiation.

 When an organization plans to make real-time bank connectivity a reality, the first thing they should do is to look at their data flows from daily operations.
 Identify and determine what data would benefit from a real-time update?
 Which items are critical for that real-time treasury decision making?
 Where are you going to maintain the balance and transaction data once it is received or payment data prior to it being transmitted to the bank?

 Next, because many banks have grown their footprint by acquisition, bank accounts held in different regions (even regionally within a country) can be on different platforms with different technology.
 Therefore, within a single bank, API readiness can have a different status for different subsets of bank accounts based on branch and geographic location.

 Now that the bank may have made an API connection available, how are you going to connect to it?
 Do you look at internal technical expertise and availability?
 Do you look to a third-party vendor?
 Consider a specialist that just does API connections or a TMS vendor that has other integrated modules and additional functionality beyond just the bank connection for statements and/or payments?